inveniosoftware/docs-invenio-rdm/docs/develop/example_subjects_extension.md

     en: Term 4
 ```

-Then, we need to refer to this file and provide any additional metadata in `vocabularies.yaml`, a file InvenioRDM looks for when loading controlled vocabularies.
-The location of `vocabularies.yaml` is arbitrary but the name is important.
-InvenioRDM looks for `vocabularies.yaml` - beware of typos!
+Then, we need to tell InvenioRDM where this file is and what are the metadata related to this subject.
+When loading controlled vocabularies, InvenioRDM looks for a file called `vocabularies.yaml` that holds this information.
+In it, we refer to the file holding our subjects and provide the following additional metadata: `label` (the human readable name of the subject) and `prefix_url` (the URL prefix that combines with the id to point to the online definiton of the term).
+The location of `vocabularies.yaml` is arbitrary, but the name is important: InvenioRDM looks for `vocabularies.yaml` - beware of typos!
 For our part, we simply place it in the same directory as `subjects.yaml`.

 ```yaml
 # Example my_subjects_extension/vocabularies/vocabularies.yaml